This article describes the Pickle Jar Theory in a practical way. After reading you will understand the basics of this powerful effectiveness tool.

 The Pickle Jar Theory provides insight into our timetable and offers opportunities to make an effort every day to put our most important tasks at the top of the list every day.
 Only then does it get easier to handle and actually meet deadlines.
 By not letting our daily activities be interrupted by the sand that’s slipping by, it becomes easier to focus on the main tasks.
 The insight becomes even more clear by working with to-do lists.
 By carefully considering what tasks still need to be done in advance, you’ll be able to treat the most important tasks as ‘rocks’ and put them on your list.

 The hardest part about task lists is making a concrete and honest estimate of the time it will take.
 People tend to plan barely an hour for a job that might take two.
-That’s why it’s a good idea to include an honest time estimate when you’re making a top-down task list.
+That’s why it’s a good idea to include an honest time estimate when you’re making a top-down task list / To-Do List.
 Next, the tasks have to be ordered according to priority to ensure that you will be able to actually carry out these ‘rocks’.
 In addition, it’s a good idea not to plan more than 6 hours for an 8-hour working day; after all, you need to have a buffer for the pebbles and sand.

 In some professions, the day takes shape in accordance with the tasks and it’s hard to plan in advance.
 To gain insight into a working day anyway, it’s a good idea to use a so-called bottom-up list.
 During the day, you write down the tasks that have been completed and include how much time they took.
 At the end of the day, you’ll have proper insight into the rocks, pebbles and sand.
 For jobs that include a lot of ad hoc work, it can seem like you weren’t able to get to important tasks.
 People feel like they’re being run ragged.
 By taking stock in a disciplined way at the end of the day, it becomes clear how the day went and what the rocks (most important tasks), pebbles (less important tasks and sand (least important tasks) were.